 - Oxygen saturation (O2 Sat): 94-100%

-How to Interpret an ABG?
+How to Interpret ABG Results

 Next, examine the PaCO2.
 This will determine if the changes in the blood gas are due to the respiratory system or metabolically driven.
 In combination with the HCO3, the nurse will be able to fully comprehend the blood gas.